elizabeth/rpzero_notify/README.md

 Could easily be modified to send a text alert or e-mail instead.

-If error occurs with using the time and sleep, run with '-u' so that it is 'python -u zero_script.py'.
+Make sure all the modules needed are installed.
+If an error occurs with using the time and sleep, run with '-u' so that it is 'python -u zero_script.py'.